cloudflarearchive/cfapp_sample/README.md

 You'll define the logo locations in the cloudflare.json file.

-##App JavaScript file(s)
+##App JavaScript file

-Your App JavaScript file(s) is what gets deployed on customers' sites when they turn on the App, via cloudflare.js.
+Your App JavaScript file get deployed on customers' sites when they turn on the App, via cloudflare.js, if your App includes such a script.

 [example script](https://github.com/cloudflare/cfapp_sample/blob/master/public/javascripts/sample_app.js)